SANTA CRUZ -- A 47-year-old man died in Santa Cruz County Jail Tuesday night, the third inmate in four months to perish in the lockup.

 Withdrawal symptoms can include nausea, headaches and other pain.

-"Essentially they're trying to get all that stuff out of their system and there's some adverse
+"Essentially they're trying to get all that stuff out of their system and there's some adverse reactions," Johnson said.
+"It's really rough on the body."

 The coroner is expected to determine the man's cause of death and release it Thursday.
 Toxicology results are likely to take weeks.